emqx/emqx-docs/en_US/index.md

 ### Cloud-Based Control Command Issuance

-EMQX Enterprise allows message issuance through MQTT messages, REST APIs, and data bridges with, for example, Kafka, enabling data push or remote device control.
+EMQX Enterprise allows message issuance through MQTT messages, REST APIs, and Source with, for example, Kafka, enabling data push or remote device control.
 For example, in a financial trading scenario, cloud services can push real-time data based on user watchlists in groups.
 This mode provides topic mapping, data processing for issuance, and data reach statistics, enabling flexible and reliable data issuance.

 <img src="./assets/use_case_4.png" alt="use_case_4" style="zoom:50%;" />